algorandfoundation/liquid-auth/docs/src/content/docs/clients/browser/example.md

 ## Offer Client

-The remote browser-based wallet.
-This could be an extension or hybrid mobile application.
+This is the remote browser-based wallet.
+It could be an extension or hybrid mobile application.

 ```typescript
 import * as nacl from 'tweetnacl'